frequency() helps you understand categorical data by showing how many people

 survey_data %>% frequency(employment, weights = sampling_weight,

-show.na = TRUE, show.sum = TRUE)
+show_na = TRUE, show_sum = TRUE)

-#> employment (Employment status)
+#> Frequency: employment [Weighted]